 Hi there and welcome to my website!
 I hope you find the information here educational, delicious, occasionally laughter-inducing and even popping with some glitter.
-I believe that the sciences of nutrition and positive psychology are absolutely fascinating and the way food interacts with our bodies to maintain optimal health in the present and prevent diseases later in life to be one of the most important things we could learn.
+I believe that the sciences positive psychology, relationships and nutrition are absolutely fascinating and the way food interacts with our minds and bodies to maintain optimal health in the present and prevent diseases later in life to be one of the most important things we could learn.
 What is more important than taking care of both our mental and physical health?

 My book, Love Your Body, published by Rodale Inc. contains the most up-to-date research on which foods are the most nutritious for our bodies and the science explaining why.
 Each plant food has a unique composition of nutrients that help us in distinct ways!
 These are the foods that have been scientifically shown to nurture our cells with the beneficial antioxidants and phytochemicals we were designed to thrive on and to stay heathy and disease-free throughout our lives.